landeanalysis-commits/LandeAnalyse/DNS_VISUAL_GUIDE.md

 │  │ A  @ → 185.199.110.153  }                            │      │
 │  │ A  @ → 185.199.111.153  }                            │      │
 │  │                                                      │      │
-│  │ CNAME www → landeanalyse.no                         │      │
+│  │ CNAME www → hgrfrdk.github.io                       │      │
 │  └──────────────────────────────────────────────────────┘      │
 └────────────────────┬─────────────────────────────────────────────┘
                      │